tqwhite/qtools-format-columns/README.md

 	delimitters, suffixes and prefixes are all coordinated lists.
 The segment isolated by the first delimitter is wrapped by the first suffix and prefix, if any.

+	Note: Because the original use case for this was to process BASH output, it defaults to stripping BASH terminal color strings for measurement during alignment.
+It does not yet do anything else complicated to insure correct alignment.

 OPTIONS